William S. W. Lim: Career

-In 1981, he started his own business.
+In 1975, Lim was reported to be working as a part-time lecturer on architecture at the National University of Singapore.
+He also supported the Area Licensing Scheme.
+Around this time, Lim was growing uninterested in modernist architecture and began experimenting with post-modernism.
+This was seen in certain buildings he designed such as the Ken Thai House and Unit 8, built in 1979 and 1984, respectively.
+Lim described these as "disrupting the hierarchy" of structure and power displayed in modernist architecture, as shown in the layered space and nonconforming to the planning grids.
+In 1981, he left DP Architects and started his own business – William Lim Associates – with Mok Wei Wei, Richard Ho, and Carl Larson.
+Afterwards, he worked on the Church of Our Saviour in 1987, the Tampines North Community Centre in 1989, the Marine Parade Community Centre in 2000, and the Gallery Hotel in 2001.

 He was a founding member of the Singapore Heritage Society and a co-founder and chairman of Asian Urban Lab and President of the Architectural Association of Asia (AA Asia).
-He was conferred a Doctor of Architecture Honoris Causa by the Royal Melbourne Institute of Technology (RMIT) University, Australia, in 2002 and appointed Honorary Professor of LaSalle-SIA College of the Arts (Singapore) in 2005.
+He was conferred an honorary degree of Doctor of Architecture by the Royal Melbourne Institute of Technology in 2002 and appointed honorary professor of Lasalle College of the Arts in 2005.
+In 2003, Lim retired from William Lim Associates, and it was renamed to W Architects by Mok.
 Lim wrote and lectured on a wide range of subjects relating to architecture, urbanism, and culture in Asia as well as on current issues relating to the postmodern, glocality, and social justice.
 He was the author of Asian Alterity: With Special Reference to Architecture and Urbanism through The Lens of Cultural Studies (2008), as well as editor of Asian Design Culture (2009) and co-editor of Non West Modernist Past (2011).

 Personal life

 Lim was married to Lena Lim.
-The couple had two children, a son and a daughter.
+The couple had two children: a son and a daughter.

 Lim died on 6 January 2023 (Note: There is some confusion with Lim's date of death.
 The Straits Times reported that his date of death was 6 January 2023.
-However, Channel News Asia, based on a statement from the Singapore Heritage Society, reported that his date of death was on 7 January.) at home in Holland Road in Singapore at age 90.
-He had suffered from COVID-19 in late-2022.
+However, Channel News Asia, based on a statement from the Singapore Heritage Society, reported that his date of death was on 7 January.) at his home in Holland Road, Singapore, aged 90.
+He had previously suffered from COVID-19 in late-2022.